Region announces location of managed encampment

 The Working Centre has previously told CTV News it would model the regional site after A Better Tent City.

-The region’s announcement about the hybrid shelter location comes as it seeks clear people living at the encampment at the corner of Victoria and Weber streets.
+The region’s announcement about the hybrid shelter location comes as it seeks to clear people living at the encampment at the corner of Victoria and Weber streets.
+At times as many as 60 tents have been located on the downtown property.
 The case is currently before the courts and a ruling on the region’s eviction order is expected by the end of the year.

 Sweeney said people living in unsanctioned encampments on regional property will be prioritized for access to the hybrid shelter.